ikhondker/anypo/docs/tenant/anypo-tenant-test-script-20240816.md

 # item interface
-- validated intems edit makes it draft
+- validated items edit makes it draft

 # Activity
-- BIG issue iwth activty. not savign old value. move to manage.
+- BIG issue with activity. not saving old value. move to manage.
-- workaround-write to logn before update
+- workaround-write to logon before update

 # Uom
 -- wont be able to edit or disable the class defaults